-(1) to ensure that flood information is freely available to the community.
+(a) to ensure that flood information is freely available to the community.

 - (1) Flood information relevant to individual properties, based upon contemporary design flood modelling, is available free of charge from Council.
-These models extend along the length of the Richmond River from just north of Casino to below Broadwater and include parts of the lower Bungawalbin Creek and the upper part of the Evans River. - (2) For localities outside a modelled area, the proponent of a development may be required to predict the flood planning level by conducting a localised flood assessment utilising anecdotal evidence of past flood heights and consequences. - (3) Information can be obtained from Council by application.
+These models extend along the length of the Richmond River from just north of Casino to below Broadwater and include parts of the lower Bungawalbin Creek and the Evans River to the ocean discharge. - (2) For localities outside a modelled area, the proponent of a development may be required to predict the flood planning level by conducting a localised flood assessment utilising anecdotal evidence of past flood heights and consequences.